ODIQueensland/data-curator-help/provenance-information-template.md

 - What is the sample size?
 - What instruments were used to collect the data?
 - Where any domain-specific vocabularies used?
 Provide a reference to the vocabulary.
+- How should null values in the data be interpreted - as an unknown value, missing value, or the value is not applicable?

 ### When was the data collected?